 Whether you are buying or selling a vehicle, taking time to properly transfer title to your motor vehicle will save you time, money, and frustration.
-Unfortunately, some people purchase motor vehicles without first inspecting the certificate of title to make sure that they are receiving clear title to the motor vehicle.
-These people may be unable to obtain a title and registration for their new vehicle.
+Every year, hundreds of people purchase motor vehicles without first inspecting the certificate of title to make sure that they are receiving clear title to the motor vehicle.
+Unfortunately, many of these people find themselves unable to obtain a title and registration for their new vehicle.
 Before purchasing a motor vehicle, you should always inspect the original certificate of title, lien releases, and other title documents.